ChilledEther/west-country-leders-new/pages/about.md

 - Online gaming via Board Game Arena, TTS, Steam, and Consoles.
 - Regular non-board game trips to watch films, go on walks, and take photographs.

-If you love to play board games, or would like to enter into the hobby, and be part of a welcoming group of friends, [join our Discord today](https://discord.gg/JuuxmmbgG7)!
+If you love to play board games, or would like to enter into the hobby and be part of a welcoming group of enthusiasts, why not [join our Discord today](https://discord.gg/JuuxmmbgG7)!

 We are always improving as a club, and so if you have any suggestions on how we can improve, we’d love to hear from you on westcountryleders@gmail.